 - Nurse educator: In addition to preparing new nurses for the profession, nurse educators promote innovation in clinical practice.
 They combine their clinical experience and nursing expertise with strong communication skills and cultural competency.

-- Director of nursing: Nursing directors are charged with managing the day-to-day functions of nursing departments and entire healthcare facilities in collaboration with other health professionals.
-They serve as liaisons between medical teams and other departments within the organization, and they represent nursing departments with parties outside the healthcare setting.
+- Director of Nursing: Nursing directors are charged with managing the day-to-day functions of nursing departments and entire health care facilities in collaboration with other health care professionals.
+They serve as liaisons between medical teams and other departments within the organization, and they represent nursing departments to parties outside the health care setting.

 DNP vs. Ph.D.

-Nurses who wish to pursue a doctorate in nursing must choose between earning a DNP or a Ph.D.
-DNP vs. Ph.D. differences can be categorized in five areas, according to the American Association of Colleges of Nursing (AACN):
+Nurses who wish to pursue a doctorate in nursing must choose between a DNP and a Ph.D.
+When comparing career paths, it’s critical to understand how each advanced degree focuses on different strengths, geared to different careers.
+For those considering a DNP vs. a Ph.D., the differences between the two degrees can be categorized into five areas, according to the American Association of Colleges of Nursing (AACN):

 - Students: DNP graduates focus on improving patient care outcomes and population health.
 Ph.D. holders develop new nursing knowledge that furthers nursing science.